-Officials say no person inside after vehicle that went into water in Morganza
+Officials say no person inside after vehicle that went into water in Morganza, search to continue

 Latest Weather Blog

-Officials say no person inside after vehicle that went into water in Morganza
+Officials say no person inside after vehicle that went into water in Morganza, search to continue

 MORGANZA - Emergency officials say no one was inside a vehicle that went in the water behind the levee at the 7000 block of Morganza Highway.